lehtoroni/lehtoroni/README.md

 ## 🍐 Hello, world!

-Hiya!
+Hi there!
 I am **Roni Lehto**, also known by the nickname 'Tapsa'.

 I am a freelancer developer, mostly working with web based projects (...and occasionally some voxel-based games...)

 #### Contact
 Discord: `Tapsa#2716`

 E-mail: `roni.lehto` `-at-` `lehtodigital.fi`

 Website: (www.lehtodigital.fi)[https://lehtodigital.fi/]

 ### 📍 Highlights
 My main project for over two years has been (L'Math)[https://lehtodigital.fi/lmath/], the free math editor for Finnish upper secondary students, which is originally based on the (Digabi Rich Text Editor)[https://github.com/digabi/rich-text-editor/].